 How It Works

 Any color, any weight!
-The thicker the stock, the more obvious the edging.
-A colored edge on a letterhead or an even thinner sheet is subtle and a bit mysterious — and edging is delightful on the pages of a book or notepad.
+The thicker the stock, the more obvious the effect.
+A colored edge on a letterhead or an even thinner sheet is subtle and a bit mysterious — and it is delightful on the pages of a book or notepad.
 A colored edge can transform chipboard or blotter paper from industrial to hip or elegant.

-Our edging inks are opaque enough to cover even black board.
-Fluorescent inks are great for edging.
+The inks we use for this technique are opaque enough to cover even black board.
+Fluorescent inks work great.
 For gilding (true metallic edging) we don’t use any ink at all, but rather a super-thin layer of silver, gold or copper leaf or colored metallic foil.
 Beveled edges and/or rounded corners maximize the shimmer of gilding.

 Why We Love Edging

 It’s such an embellishment, a fashion accent.
 When we are asked to edge the various pieces of an ensemble in different colors, it becomes like an outfit.
 For an invitation or a press kit, edging can set the tone and generate excitement.
 We can also paint edges in a gradient.